dave-theunsub/clamtk/README.md

 * I can't right click on files/directories to scan anymore!

   That's because we no longer bundle this functionality.
 Not everyone uses Gnome.
-There are add-ons for XFCE, KDE, Mate, and Gnome - they're small packages, easy to install, and will bring that functionality back.
+There are add-ons for XFCE, KDE, Mate, and Gnome - they're small packages, easy to install, and contain that functionality.

 ### Limitations/Bugs